 Quality in Prevention

-Call for abstracts is now open (deadline: Monday 10th July 2017 at 1700 CET), please visit again soon for conference updates and news on keynote speakers
+Call for abstracts is now open (deadline: Monday 10th July 2017 at 1700 CET), please visit again soon for further conference updates

 Over the previous decade, there have been important achievements in the field of prevention science.
 Our understanding of the development of health and social behaviours, and refinement of new research methodologies, quality standards and programmes, has allowed us to better respond to the needs of target populations.
 Most European countries now deliver some form of preventive actions across different policy domains, although some actions are less well developed than others.
 However, implementation science (the study of methods that influence the integration of evidence-based interventions into policy and practice settings) is relatively under-utilised in Europe, and little centralised attention has been paid with regards to which interventions and components prevention strategies comprise, and how they are organised and delivered.
 Literature reviews and systems mapping, for example, suggest that effective interventions are in the minority of those that have been evaluated, and that these effective approaches are rarely implemented in practice.